dbushell/dbushell-2k15/src/data/blog/2012/2012-09-30-groundhog-day.md

 [June 2009](/2009/06/06/website-update/), [August 2009](/2009/08/26/redesign-or-realign/), [June 2010](/2010/06/26/dbushell-v4/), [May 2011](/2011/05/25/designing-a-new-me/), [February 2012](/2012/02/27/spring-cleaning-redesigning-dbushell-com/).
 At this point the cycle is hardly a surprise and I guess I should embrace the prospect rather than tweet about it.
 Last time I said:

-<blockquote><p>A complete overhaul of the build and a touch of class to the design.
+> A complete overhaul of the build and a touch of class to the design.
 You’re seeing it now (unless you’ve arrived here from a future redesign.
-In that case, how long did this one last?)</p></blockquote>
+In that case, how long did this one last?)

 About seven months then?
 I'm actually _really_ happy with my current iteration.
 It concluded an idea and style I'd be honing for several years.
 At some point along the journey I even stumbling upon the value of adding screenshots to each launch article (makes for a less confusing read in retrospective).